Midwifes provide care and support to pregnant women throughout their labour and after the baby’s birth.

 Possessing a well-written CV is a key part of applying for a Midwife position.
 It’s important because it’s the first document a prospective employer will review about you.
 It’s probably your one and only chance to immediately grab their attention and get invited to an interview.

 To secure a job in this profession, you need more than just the right healthcare skills and expertise.
-You must also have the personality and emotional intelligence needed to understand the physical and psychological processes of pregnancy.
+You must also have the personality and emotional intelligence needed to deal with the physical and psychological processes of pregnancy.

 Here you’ll find real life CV examples as well as expert advice on how to write one that will get you to the front of the que.
 You’ll also find advice on what to include, what to omit and how to customize it to your precise specifications.